Coronavirus

 - Being up-to-date with vaccines

-- Carrying medicines
+self-test kits - Carrying medicines

 References

 Perlman S, McIntosh K. Coronaviruses, including severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
-In: Benett JE, Dolin R, Blaser MJ eds.
+In: Bennett JE, Dolin R, Blaser MJ eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 155.

 World Health Organization website.
-Coronavirus.
+Coronavirus disease (COVID-19).

-Review Date: 03/02/2020
+Review Date: 22/02/2023

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright ©2019 A.D.A.M., Inc., as modified by University of California San Francisco.
 Any duplication or distribution of the information contained herein is strictly prohibited.